Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - Certain cortical areas seem to be sites where simple, segregated streams of sensory information converge to generate particularly complex neural representations.
 - Neurons in these areas have large receptive fields that are challenging to characterize because they’re so elaborate.
 - There’s a difference between pain and nociception.
-- Pain: the feeling or perception of irritating or unbearable sensations.
+- *Pain*: the feeling or perception of irritating or unbearable sensations.
-- Nociception: the sensory process that provides signals that trigger pain.
+- *Nociception*: the sensory process that provides signals that trigger pain.
 - We know there’s a difference because there’s evidence of a double dissociation between them.
 There can be pain without any signals and there can be signals but no pain felt.
 - Interestingly, if heat is restricted to a small region of skin innervated by a cold receptor, it’ll produce a paradoxical feeling of cold.
 - This shows how the CNS doesn’t know what kind of stimulus causes a receptor to fire, but it continues to interpret all activity from its cold receptor as cold.